jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 ## What can I say I learned from it all?

 I learned how to frame and solve problems.
-I no longer fear a research paper or am intimidated by big fancy science.
+I no longer fear a research paper or get intimidated by big fancy science.
 When faced with the uncertainty of new topic, I can come up with a research plan and milestones.
 I can develop convincing experiments.
 And I can craft an efficient and comprehensive writeup.